HitmanAlharbi/PHP-code-audit/Find called classes with their paths.md

 # Find called classes with their paths

 This code will extract all called class in the page with their paths
-+ It will check if they have __constructor method or not
++ It will check too if they have __constructor method or not

 ```php
 foreach(get_declared_classes() as $class){